python/devguide/internals/index.rst

 CPython's internals
 ===================

 This guide describes the basics of CPython's internals.
 It explains the layout of CPython's source code.
-It also explains how the Parser, Compiler, and Interpreter work together to run your Python code.
-Finally, it covers the Garbage Collector and how it manages memory.
+It also explains how the parser, compiler, and interpreter work together to run your Python code.
+Finally, it covers the garbage collector and how it manages memory.

 .. toctree::
    :maxdepth: 3